K-homological finiteness and hyperbolic groups: Abstract

 \section{Abstract}

-This paper is concerned with a strong finiteness property for K-homology, which we term uniform summability.
+Motivated by classical facts concerning closed manifolds, we introduce a strong finiteness property in K-homology.
 We say that a C*-algebra has \emph{uniformly summable K-homology} if all its K-homology classes can be represented by Fredholm modules which are finitely summable over the same dense subalgebra, and with the same degree of summability.
-We show that the following C*-algebras have uniformly summable K-homology: \begin{itemize} \item the C*-crossed product $\hi$ defined by the action of a torsion-free hyperbolic group $\G$ acting on its boundary; \item the reduced group C*-algebra $\Cred\G$ of a torsion-free hyperbolic group belonging to one of the following classes: uniform lattices in $\SO(n,1)$ or $\SU(n,1)$; free groups; or $C'(1/6)$ small-cancellation groups of deficiency $1$. \end{itemize} We provide explicit summability degrees, as well as explicit finitely summable representatives for the K-homology classes.
+We show that two types of C*-algebras associated to hyperbolic groups -- the C*-crossed product for the boundary action, and the reduced group C*-algebra -- have uniformly summable K-homology.
+We provide explicit summability degrees, as well as explicit finitely summable representatives for the K-homology classes.